ARTERIES

 Did you play any musical instruments as a child?

-I didn’t like music as a kid.
-I tried learning to play the piano, but eventually, it got too hard, so I stopped playing music.
+I wasn’t particularly fond of music when I was younger.
+I tried learning to play the piano, but eventually it got too hard, so I stopped playing.

-I see how music impacts people.
-Sometimes, people return after a long day at work, stressed out, but on hearing me play, they are in a better mood.
+I see the impact music has on people.
+Sometimes, people return home after a long day at work, stressed out, but when they hear me play, they are in a better mood.
 I love uplifting people.

-I can’t play every day because I don’t have the saxophone every day.
-If I have a stomach ache, I will still play, but I won’t if it’s a headache.
+I can’t play every day because I don’t have the saxophone.
+If I have a stomach ache, I’ll still perform, but I’ll refrain if I have a headache.
 And, of course, rainy days force me to be at home.

-Do you play your saxophone in different places or only in a fixed spot?
+Do you play your saxophone in various locations, or do you stick to one spot?

 I have a fixed spot, especially on Sundays.
 Most of the time, I start at 8.00 am and typically go on till 9.30 pm.
-I want to make busking a career, a profession.
+I want to make busking a career.
 Playing every day is good practice.

-Is there an understanding between buskers [for fixed spots]?
+Is there a mutual understanding among buskers regarding fixed spots?

 Kinda.
-Some buskers are cool with me, but others feel I am taking from them.
+While some buskers are friendly towards me, others feel I’m encroaching on their territory.
 But it’s the other way around—we are helping each other.

-Though busking is my full-time job, I have a band, and we occasionally do weddings, parties, and other types of gigs.
+Although busking is my full-time job, I also play in a band, and we occasionally perform at weddings, parties, and other gigs.

-[Shocked] Does this happen often—people stealing your money?
+[Shocked] Does this type of theft happen often?

 Just the tenor saxophone.

-The saxophone, speaker and bag load initially felt heavy, but then I got used to the weight.
+Initially, the saxophone, speaker and bag load felt heavy, but then I got used to the weight.

 As a busker, you are in proximity to people.
 What does it take to put yourself out there?

-You have to get it out of your head as to what your friends and family will think when they see you playing [the saxophone] for money.
+You have to let go of any concerns about what your friends and family might think when they see you playing the saxophone for money.
 I just had to embarrass myself.
-After the first song, busking feels easier each time I go outside to perform.
+After the first song, I found that busking became easier each time I stepped outside to perform.

-Soon, playing became second nature, inspiring me to learn new songs every week (to stop people from getting bored).
-The more you play, the more people thank and encourage you: “Good job; keep up the good work.
+Soon, playing became second nature, inspiring me to learn new songs every week to keep my audience engaged.
+The more I performed, the more I received appreciation and encouragement from passersby: “Great job; keep up the good work!”

-William, your audience is building up.
+William, your audience is growing.
 Thank you for your time.
 I hope to see you around soon.

 Appreciate it.